mimicria/afl-utils/README.md

 As already indicated, all these steps are optional, making the tool quite flexible.
 E.g. running only step four can be handy before resuming a parallel fuzzing session.
 In order to skip step one, simply provide a directory containing fuzzing samples.
-Then `afl-minimize` will not collect any samples, instead `afl-cmin` and/or `afl-tmin` are run on the samples in the provided directory.
+Then `afl-collect` will not collect any samples, instead `afl-cmin` and/or `afl-tmin` are run on the samples in the provided directory.